noinarisak/okta-terraform-hub-spoke-oidc/README.md

 # Okta Terraform Hub and Spoke with OpenId Connect

-Terraform Hub and Spoke with OIDC demo since it is pretty complex step between to Okta tenants, one acting as Hub (Service Provider), and the other acting as the Spoke (Identity Provider).
+Terraform Hub and Spoke with OIDC is my attempt reduce the complexity when it comes to the Hub & Spoke architecture and configuration particular between to Okta tenants, one acting as Hub (Service Provider), and the other acting as the Spoke (Identity Provider).

 ## End user flow sequence diagram